About Saint Louis, MO

 Cathedral Basilica of Saint Louis: This cathedral was built between 1907 and 1914.
 It features impressive interior mosaics, which are created using more than 41 million pieces of glass over a period of 80 years.
 There are plenty of spectacular paintings and statues for visitors to explore here.

 Missouri Botanical Garden: This place is considered as a National Historic Landmark, and it has been opened to the public for more than 140 years.
-Here, during the summer, visitors can admire hundreds of species of plants and flowers, as well as enjoy live concerts outdoors.
+Here, visitors can admire hundreds of species of plants and flowers, and during the summer, as well as enjoy live concerts outdoors.
 The local gift shop offers a variety of souvenirs.

 Saint Louis Zoo: There are more than 6,000 animals calling the Saint Louis Zoo home, including penguins, tigers, hippos, and lions.
 Also known as the Saint Louis Zoological Park, the Saint Louis Zoo focuses on animal management, conservation, research, and education.
 A unique feature is the Emerson Zooline Railroad, which encircles the zoo.